gasparka/thesis/docs/4_conversion.rst

 ~~~~~~~~

 Creating a new class that connects two MAC instances in series is simple, first we need to create two
-MAC packages called MAC_0 and MAC_1 and add them to the data model (:numref:`mac-series-data`).
+MAC packages called MAC_0 and MAC_1 and add them to the data model (:numref:`mac_series`).
 The next step is to call MAC_0 operation on the input and then pass the output
-trough MAC_1, whose output is the final output (:numref:`mac-series-main`).
+trough MAC_1, whose output is the final output.

 .. todo:: why MAC_0 and MAC_1?

 .. code-block:: vhdl
     :caption: Series MACs in OOP-style VHDL
-    :name: mac-series-data
+    :name: mac_series

     type self_t is record
         mac0: MAC_0.self_t; -- define 2 MACs as part of data model